 The Essix retainer, what a mouthful!
 No, it’s not a strange legal term, it’s actually a really neat piece of orthodontic technology.
 It’s likely you have never heard of an Essix retainer, but you have probably heard of Invisalign, clear retainers, or removable retainers—while some of these retainers serve different functions, they are all similar appliances.

-If it's an option, many people prefer to wear these types of retainers as opposed to braces or permanent retainers because of the minimal aesthetic impact on your smile while receiving orthodontic treatment.
+Sometimes Essix retainers can be used to slightly shift the position of your teeth, however, Invisalign and other clear aligners are best for teeth straightening.
+An Essix retainer is preferred by many people over permanent retainers because of the minimal aesthetic impact on your smile after receiving orthodontic treatment.
 It could be that wearing a removable Essix retainer may just be the best way for you to keep the time spent fixing your smile a secret from all those around you; let’s find out!

 Table of contents

 - 4 Essix retainer care

 - 6 FAQs

 What is an Essix retainer?

 An Essix retainer is a removable retainer made of clear plastic material.
 Essentially, these smile correctors are a plastic mold made to fit your unique dental arrangement and snap in to keep your smile looking great.
 They come in upper and lower sets and are often the cheaper option when it comes to picking a type of retainer.

 Essix retainer uses